geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 * Methods like `ApiUtils.createServiceContext` both create a service context AND call `setAsThreadLocal()` to the new service context to the current therad.

-  These are designed to be for use with try-with-resource `AutoClosable`.
+  These methods are designed to be for use with try-with-resource `AutoClosable`.

 * There is no naming convention to determine which create methods have the `setAsThreadLocal()` side effect, this is documented in the javadocs only (usually with a code example).